KonstantinData/Lead-Market-Insights/human_in_the_loop/README.md

 * Integrate with messaging platforms (email, Slack, ticketing systems) by injecting backend clients that expose clear confirmation methods.
 * Record human responses in the logging layer for auditability.
-* Keep HITL flows deterministic in tests by providing mocked backends or simulated responses.
+* Keep HITL flows deterministic in tests by providing mocked backends.
+Dossier confirmation paths no longer simulate approvals—tests should inject explicit responses via the backend interface.